ehan1990/cryptos/README.md

 ## The flow

-1. Buy USDT or XRP in netcoins.
+1. Buy XRP in netcoins.
+Netcoins take a 0.5% commission off from your purchase, which is really cheap compared to the 5% and 2.5% that coinbase and robinhood charge you.
 2. Transfer them to your binance account.
+Costs 0.02XRP which is only like 2cents.
-3. Convert XRP or USDT to USDC or BUSD (USDT is not a safe currency to store money in)
+3. Convert XRP to USDC or BUSD
 4. Use USDC or BUSD to buy the cryptocurrency you want.

 I usually buy $1000CAD-worth of coins on netcoins.
-By the time I get them to binance in USDC or BUSD, I'm usually left with $980 ~ 985 (-1.5~2%).
+By the time I get them to binance in USDC or BUSD, I'm usually left with $980 ~ 990.